Survey

 Over

-the past few months we have been working to identify all Criminal
+the past few months we have been working to identify all

-last e-mail requesting information regarding your institution's
+remember my last e-mail requesting information regarding

-program offerings and whether your institution offers, or plans
+your institution's program offerings and whether your

-to offer, distance courses or degrees.
+degrees.
 Thank you for your participation.
+The results of

-The results of this research can be found at http://cjstudents.com/cj_programs.htm
+this research can be found at

 I

 have been working on my research with Dr. Kenneth Mentor.
-We are
+We

 Prior

-to May 10, please take a few minutes to go to http://www.cjstudents.com/cjdist02/index.htm and
+to May 10, please take a few minutes to go to

-about 5 minutes to complete.
-The online survey allows us to collect
+should take about 5 minutes to complete.
+The online survey

-data without identifying the respondents.
-The survey is not password
+respondents.
+The survey is not password protected so

-used by all invited participants and can not be used to identify
+word will be used by all invited participants and can not

-individuals.
-The verification word is "snow."
-Please
+be used to identify individuals.
+The verification word is

 Thank